ruimaranhao/tarot2020/README.md

-# QRS19(Tutorial): Installation Instructions
+# TAROT2020: Installation Instructions

-Below are the steps you need to do to set you system up for the QRS19 tutorial on [T6: Coverage-Based Automated Testing and Debugging](https://qrs19.techconf.org/tutorials/t6).
+This tutorial is based on the QRS19 tutorial on [T6: Coverage-Based Automated Testing and Debugging](https://qrs19.techconf.org/tutorials/t6).
 There are two options: you either run the Eclipse IDE or the maven.

 ## Setup